Assaf Lowengart: College career

+Professional career

+New York Boulders

+On February 9, 2024, Lowengart signed with the New York Boulders of the Frontier League.
+In 21 appearances for the Boulders, Lowengart slashed .154/.274/.365 with three home runs, 11 RBI, and two stolen bases.

+Southern Maryland Blue Crabs

+On March 4, 2025, Lowengart was traded to the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball in exchange for a player to be named later.
+However, he was released prior to the start of the regular season on April 24.

 Team Israel

 Lowengart competed on the Israel national baseball team for qualification for the 2020 Olympics.
 He also played for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.

-He will play for Team Israel again in the 2023 World Baseball Classic, to be held in Miami starting during March 11–15.
-Lowengart will be playing for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.
+He played for Team Israel again in the 2023 World Baseball Classic, in Miami in March 2023.
+Lowengart played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.

+Lowengart played second base and batted .273/.318/.407 for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.